 The University of Mary Hardin-Baylor makes available a broad range of financial assistance to worthy and qualified students.
 Most financial aid is awarded in accordance with demonstrated need for assistance, as determined by use of the Free Application for Federal Student Aid (FAFSA).
 Certain University scholarships are awarded upon the basis of excellence in academics or proficiency in a particular field of study or activity.

 All financial aid is granted for no more than a nine-month academic period.
-Financial aid is renewable each year, upon reapplication, if the student is in good academic standing.
+Financial aid is renewable each year, upon reapplication (completion of the FAFSA), if the student is in good academic standing.
 Possible changes in the amount of aid for each succeeding year may occur because of changes in funding levels and applicants' financial data.

-- You’ll be able to submit your FAFSA® earlier.
-You can file your 2017–18 FAFSA as early as Oct.
-1, 2016, rather than beginning on Jan.
+Submit your FAFSA earlier.
+You can file your 2018–19 FAFSA as early as Oct.
 1, 2017.
-The earlier submission date will be a permanent change, enabling you to complete and submit a FAFSA as early as October 1 every year.
-If you file the FAFSA earlier, you’ll have an earlier indication of how much your family is expected to contribute, which will help with budgeting for the upcoming school year.
+This earlier submission date was a permanent change that began last year.
+If you file the FAFSA early, you’ll have expedited information on how much your family is expected to contribute, which will help with budgeting for the upcoming school year.

-- You’ll use earlier income and tax information.
-Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2017–18 FAFSA, you—and your parent(s), as appropriate—will report your 2015 income and tax information, rather than your 2016 income and tax information.
-This change will make the FAFSA easier because you’ll already have done your taxes by the time you fill out your FAFSA, and you may be able to automatically import your tax information into your FAFSA.
+Students are required to report income and tax information from themselves and their parent(s), as appropriate.
+The 2018-19 FAFSA uses your 2016 income and tax information, rather than your 2017 income and tax information.
+This makes the FAFSA easier because you have already completed your taxes by the time you fill out your FAFSA, and you may be able to automatically import your tax information into your FAFSA from the IRS.